Treatment - Clinial Trial

 *based on previous published study

-The entire treatment process lasts only 2 weeks plus follow-up visits.
-The seeds are usually removed from the tumor after this period (depending on the judgment of the medical staff).
+The entire process lasts only 2 weeks plus follow-ip visits.
+The seeds are usually removed from the tumor after this period, based on the judgment of the medical staff.

 Dr. Noam VanderWalde